parzh/cheek/readme-chapters/number.md

   ```

 - ### cheek.isNotPercent(input: number): boolean
-  Returns 'true' if the input is not a fraction between 0 and 1 inclusively
+  Returns `true` if the input is not a fraction between 0 and 1 inclusively
   @param `input` Test value

   #### Examples: